Life asks a lot of you. Support shouldn't.

 What does onboarding look like?

-Once your trial is active, you receive access to the portal to start navigating the library for your specific client population.
-No technical expertise required.
-No complex integration.
-Just a well-built tool, ready to use.
+Once your trial is active, you receive access to the portal to start navigating the platform.
 Please be sure to whitelist all emails from hello@woobreathwork.com to ensure you don't miss out on critical correspondence.

 To recap:

-3. If you are a professional licencee, you'll be invited to share your client access preference.
+3. If you are an enterprise client, you'll be invited to share your client access preference.
 For example, if you would like individual seats for your clients, a client access code will be shared with you (this is what your clients will use to create an account and access the platform free of charge).

 4. Clients create their own login and begin using the practices